A grassy lily (monocot) with a bulb-like rhizome.

-It grows throughout temperate Australia from central Queensland to Tasmania and South Australia as well as all over NSW, usually on heavier soils.
+It grows throughout temperate Australia from central Queensland to Tasmania and South Australia.
+It grows in all parts of NSW, usually on heavier soils.

 It grows in a variety of habitats including dry sclerophyll woodlands and forests as well as grasslands and rock crevices.
 It can be found in large numbers in cleared and regenerating open grassy areas after rain.

-The green-grey leaves are round, succulent and channelled growing to 40 cm long and about 8 mm wide.
+Bulbine spp. have flowers with 6 tepals (3 petals and 3 sepals that are not differentiated – a typical “lily” feature).
 The bright yellow star-like flowers are approximately 2 cm wide and are borne on racemes of up to 50 flowers and are odorous.
 Each flower reportedly lasts for just one day, with one to several opening at a time.
-Stamens have a tuft of hairs.
+The stamens have a tuft of hairs.

 In the author’s Sydney garden, B. bulbosa only reaches 50 cm tall and often less depending on moisture levels.